 Nicholas Brüss, EdD, LMFT, Director, CompassionLA

-Nicholas was invited to teach Mindful Self Compassion (MSC) by founding teachers Kristin Neff and Christopher Germer.
-He also teaches the heavily researched Mindfulness-Based Stress Reduction (MBSR) program and is a Certified Mindfulness Facilitator by UCLA’s Mindful Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior.
+Nicholas is a longtime meditation practitioner.
+He teaches Mindful Self Compassion (MSC), Mindfulness-Based Stress Reduction (MBSR) program and is a Certified Mindfulness Facilitator by UCLA’s Mindful Awareness Research Center at the Semel Institute for Neuroscience and Human Behavior.
 Through the Center for Compassion, Altruism Research and Education (CCARE) at Stanford University School of Medicine, he is a certified teacher of Compassion Cultivation Training (CCT).
 He has a psychotherapy private practice in West LA and the San Fernando Valley.

 Michelle Seely, MA, LMFT, Compassion & Mindfulness Facilitator